MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/Get-MgBetaGroupCalendarPermission.md

 ## SYNOPSIS
 Get the specified permissions object of a user or group calendar that has been shared.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgGroupCalendarPermission](/powershell/module/Microsoft.Graph.Calendar/Get-MgGroupCalendarPermission?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)